720kb/ndm/CONTRIBUTING.md

 These guidelines are not imperative, it's just the simplest method to be synced with you, you can PR any file in the repo, and this same file too :ok_hand:

-Look, one thing, just to be absolutely clear: contributing on the ***ndm*** project, and in general on open source projects, does not mean to get paid in any currency or good for the time/work/service that you provide by your own choice; it doesn't mean neither to get hired or to get a job in a company.
+Look!
+One thing, to be absolutely clear: contributing on the ***ndm*** project, and in general on open source projects, does not mean to get paid in any currency or good for the time/work/service that you provide by your own choice; it doesn't mean neither to get hired or to get a job in a company.
 By reading these contribution guidelinesand before to contribute on the **ndm** project you declare you have read and accepted these conditions.

 Thank you for listening :speaker:!